JohanDegraeve/xdripswift/fastlane/testflight.md

 ## Setup GitHub Match-Secrets Repository

 A private Match-Secrets repository is automatically created under your GitHub username the first time you run a GitHub Action.
 Because it is a private repository - only you can see it.
-You will not take any direct actions with this repository; it needs to be there for GitHub to use as you progress through the steps.
+You will not take any direct actions with this repository.
+It needs to be there for GitHub to use as you progress through the steps.

 ## Setup GitHub xdripswift Repository